 Walks in the southern part of the Far Eastern fells may terminate here, but buses (#508) run only on weekends March – October, and daily in the six-week school summer holiday.
 They stop to the north of the Queens Head – be careful on the road here.
 If these buses aren’t running, you will have to walk the two miles back south – it’s better to head for Troutbeck Bridge (north of Windermere) as the road is much less busy.
 There used to be a pub at Troutbeck Bridge, but recently it has turned into a Mexican restaurant (for some reason).
 It’s a good 20 minute uphill walk from here to Windermere train station.

 Too far out for much walking, though I gave it a shot with walk 90 (pictured).
 It’s a useful connection between rail and bus.
-Ulverston is on the Cumbrian coast line (here is another picture from that beautiful line, just for the hell of it).
+Ulverston is on the Cumbrian coast line.
 From here you can get the X12 up to Torver and Coniston; the only bus to service the length of Coniston Water.
 To get to the bus stop from the railway station, leave it along Conishead Road, cross straight over at the top of the slope, continue down Conishead Road then take the next left, under the railway bridge, and the bus stops (with refreshment kiosk) are there on the left.

 This is the most useful rail station for the district.
 Buses run from here to Ambleside and Keswick.
 The Booths supermarket outside the station (in fact, this is the original, Victorian station building) has a reasonable cafe and clean toilets.
 Connections between buses and trains here are, in general, sensibly timed.
 It is also just about feasible to start or finish a walk at Windermere train station if your destination is in the Far Eastern fells (walk 12 began here, walk 115 ended), and walk 83 goes round the immediate vicinity.